iamwrong/knowledge_sharing/software_documentation/README.md

 Documentation as part of the software development process should also be included in the estimations and planing.

+[Properties of good documentation]

+* Current => __incorrect documentation is worse than missing documentation__
+* Nearby => Ideally in the same repository as the code
+* Unique => principle of the single source of information.
+If documentation is duplicate extra effort to maintain it needs to be done
+* Discoverable => Documentation should be in the place where the users (naturally) look for it, there is no need to duplicate, you can link the documentation.

 ## Where should I store my documentation